ntnu-ai-lab/harth-ml-experiments/README.md

 ```

 ## Note
-Our dataset is subject to changes in future releases.
+Our HARTH dataset is subject to changes in future releases.
 Therefore, consider version [v1.0](https://github.com/ntnu-ai-lab/harth-ml-experiments/tree/v1.0) for reproducibility purposes.
 It contains the dataset and experiments used in our article, [HARTH: A Human Activity Recognition Dataset for Machine Learning](https://doi.org/10.3390/s21237853)